Muzammal-Naseer/DCViT-AT/README.md

 1. The attacker does not need specialized architectures, e.g., divided space-time attention, 3D convolutions, or multi-view convolution networks for different data modalities.
 Image models are effective surrogates to optimize an adversarial attack to fool black-box models in a changing environment over time.

 2. We introduce dynamic cues within frozen image models without losing the original image representation (e.g. generalization on ImageNet).
 Both image and video representations enhance adversarial transferability from our adapted image models.
+For example, a pre-trained ImageNet ViT with approximately 6 million parameters exhibits 44.6 and 72.2 top-1 (%) accuracy on Kinetics-400 and ImageNet validation sets using our approach.

 3. Our approach simply augments the existing adversarial attacks developed for image models to fool video or multi-view models.